Bucktown Homes for Sale

 Unsurprisingly, Bucktown has a vibrant art scene.
 Artists in Bucktown even have their own colony, known as Gallery Point.
 Stand out galleries in the area include Johnsonese Gallery on Armitage Avenue and the one-of-a-kind Revolution Tattoo & Art Gallery.

 Keeping with its young reputation, Bucktown has a vibrant night scene.
 There are low-key bars, such as The Map Room on Hoyne Avenue.
 For beer from around the world, stop by Quencher’s Saloon on Western Avenue.
 There are an astounding variety of options available in Bucktown-ranging from wine bars such as Meritage Café & Wine Bar to dancing at Xscape on Fullerton Avenue.

 For family fun in Bucktown, visit the Bucktown Arts Fest in August and the Around the Coyote Festival, an art fair that takes place throughout Wicker Park and Bucktown every October.
+As of June, 2015 Bucktown is also home to the 606 or The Bloomingdale Trail, an elevated park and Chicago’s newest bike and walking path.
 The best methods of transportation in Bucktown are undoubtedly walking and bicycling.
 However, the neighborhood is also accessible by public transportation, and taxis are abundant.

 Bordered by the Kennedy Expressway to the east and north, Western Avenue to the west, and North Avenue to the south-Bucktown is perpetually young and effortlessly trendy.